MadeiraData/mssql-jobs-hadr/availability-groups/README.md

 You may change the values of the variables at the top of the script, if you want to customize the solution.

 See the "Arguments" section below for more info.

-## Arguments

-`SET @MasterControlJobName = N'AlwaysOn: Master Control Job'` sets the name to be used for the master control job.

-`SET @AlertName = N'AlwaysOn: Role Changes'` sets the name to be used for the alert triggered by role change events.

-{% include include-xml-argument-md.md %}

 ## Remarks